-Academic Standing, Repeating a Course, and Dismissal from Program
+Academic Standing and Dismissal from Program

 A student whose grade-point average in any semester or whose cumulative grade point average falls below 3.0 will be placed on Academic Probation.
 Students on Academic Probation must meet with their advisor regarding their status and future enrollment.
-Students who are permitted to continue in their program of study may be limited to one course and no more than six semester hours in the following semester.

-Students on Academic Probation will be given one semester to earn a minimum grade-point average of 3.0 in all courses pursued during that semester, and not more than two semesters to raise the cumulative grade point average to 3.0.
+The Master's degree program in Speech-Language Pathology is prescriptive and hierarchical in design and courses are not a repeat within the same cohort.
+Students on Academic Probation will be given one semester to earn a minimum grade-point average of 3.0 in all courses pursued during that semester.